Viv Anderson: International career

+Coaching career

 Barnsley

-Anderson's manner on the pitch made him an obvious choice for management and in June 1993 he left Hillsborough to be appointed player-manager of Barnsley following the departure of Mel Machin.
-However, his first season at Oakwell was a disappointment as Barnsley narrowly avoided relegation to Division Two.
+In June 1993, Anderson left Hillsborough to be appointed player-manager of Barnsley, following the departure of Mel Machin.
+In his first season at Oakwell, Barnsley narrowly avoided relegation to Division Two.

 Middlesbrough

-At the end of 1993–94, Anderson quit Barnsley after just a year to become assistant manager of Middlesbrough under former Old Trafford teammate Bryan Robson.
+At the end of the 1993–94 season, Anderson quit Barnsley after just a year to become assistant manager of Middlesbrough under former Old Trafford teammate Bryan Robson.

-Despite retiring from playing football in 1994, Anderson was still officially registered as a player and following an injury crisis at Middlesbrough he played two games for the club in 1994–95 when they were promoted to the Premier League as Division One champions.
-After gaining promotion he finally hung up his playing boots.
+Despite retiring from playing football in 1994, Anderson was still officially registered as a player and following an injury crisis at Middlesbrough he played two games for the club in the 1994–95 season, when they were promoted to the Premier League as First Division champions.
+After gaining promotion, he finally hung up his playing boots.

-Anderson helped Robson assemble a side that reached both domestic cup finals (both of which they lost) in 1996–97, although they were relegated due to a three-point deduction for postponing a December fixture at late notice as a result of so many players being unable to play due to illness or injury.
+Anderson helped Robson assemble a side that reached both domestic cup finals (both of which they lost) in the 1996–97 season, although they were relegated due to a three-point deduction for postponing a December fixture at late notice as a result of so many players being unable to play due to illness or injury.
 However, Boro won promotion at the first attempt and were League Cup runners-up once again.
-Robson and Anderson finally left Middlesbrough in June 2001 when Terry Venables was brought in with the club facing relegation.
-Despite never achieving anything higher than ninth place in the final table the duo had managed to establish Boro in the Premier League.

-After football career
+Robson and Anderson left Middlesbrough in June 2001, after surviving a further relegation scare.
 Anderson has not been employed in football since leaving the assistant manager's job at Middlesbrough.

-In 1997, Anderson was given the right-back slot by Forest fans voting for the club's all-time greatest XI, gaining 96% of the vote.
+Personal life

-He was awarded an MBE in January 2000.

-Anderson was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English league.
-He remains a keen supporter of the National Football Museum and regularly attends special events at the museum.
+Anderson has three children with his ex-wife.
+One of his sons is professional footballer Freddie Anderson.
+He was awarded an MBE in January 2000, and was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English league.

-As of 2005, Anderson ran a sports travel agency and also works as a goodwill ambassador for the Football Association.
-Anderson appears as an occasional guest pundit on MUTV; Manchester United's official TV station.
+As of 2005, Anderson ran a sports travel agency and also worked as a goodwill ambassador for the Football Association.
+He appears as an occasional guest pundit on MUTV, Manchester United's official TV station.

-The People's History Museum in Manchester has one of Viv Anderson's shirts on display in the Main Galleries.
-The shirt was worn on his debut match against Czechoslovakia in 1978.
+Anderson was set to auction off more than 100 shirts, as well as his medals, in October 2024.
+This includes the shirt he wore on his on his England debut against Czechoslovakia in 1978 which had previously been displayed at the People's History Museum in Manchester.